-As hopeless as you may feel right now, suicide is not your only option.
-You arrived at this page because thankfully, you were willing to take one more step toward exploring other choices.
-That was a good decision.
+As hopeless as you may feel right now, please take suicide off the table.
+You arrived at this page because thankfully, you were willing to take one more step toward exploring better choices.
 With compassionate hearts and an established support program, our specially trained team is here to help you find solutions and begin building better tomorrows.

 Call 911 Now